Travel Influencers Used To Have The Dream Job. Where Will They Go Next?

 Mike Johansson, a lecturer in communication at Rochester Institute of Technology who is currently based in New Zealand, says he saw evidence of travel influencers’ impact when he worked as a social media strategy advisor for a Rochester, NY, tourism board.
 The city, in the Finger Lakes region of New York, wanted more tourism from Ontario, Canada, so he worked on a plan to invite a group of Ontario-based influencers on a local tour.
 “That was a really successful effort,” he says.
 “Bookings from Southern Ontario jumped in the next three months.”
 It’s a “dotted line” connecting the influencers to the explosion in local tourism, he notes — it’s hard to say for certain that it was the influencers who inspired the sudden interest in the region.
 But the evidence seems “pretty clear,” he says; despite it being an imperfect system, previously little-known travel destinations and influencers had a mutually beneficial relationship.

 All that stopped in 2020.
-A June 2020 survey of influencers by the industry group Destinations International found that 88 percent of travel influencers had at least one project canceled; 41 percent of those surveyed lost out on $10,000 - $50,000 worth of income.
+A June 2020 survey of influencers by the industry group Destinations International found that 88 percent of travel influencers had at least one project cancelled; 41 percent of those surveyed lost out on $10,000 (£7,500) - $50,000 (£45,000) worth of income.
 But they are finding new ways forward.

 Anna Kloots, a travel influencer based in Paris, had already spent much of 2019 grappling with the fallout — and opportunities — of a divorce.
 She focused her energies on building out her Instagram and blog audiences, which paid off: “I got one offer that led to another, and I decided to move to Paris.
 I carved out an entire year of hosting different retreats, like travel retreats for women.
 I was going to be doing that in Italy, in Morocco.
 I had four of those lined up in Bali,” she says.
 She was really proud that all her hard work has transformed into a liveable income, but “then everything was destroyed.”
 Kloots’ brother-in-law, the stage actor Nick Cordero, had been gravely stricken by the virus, and Kloots returned home to Los Angeles to help her family through the ordeal; Cordero died last July.